CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 </details>
 <br/>

-1.2 On the `Select template` screen, select `Local File` and navigate to the Ops Manager OVA file
+1.2 On the `Select template` screen, select `Local File` and navigate to the Ops Manager OVA file.
+The file is E:\Downloads, and named "pcf-vsphere-2.3.build.170.ova"

 <details><summary>Screenshot 1.2</summary>
 <img src="Images/2018-10-21-17-03-48.png">